thisdot/docusign-navigator-mcp/README.md

    - `DOCUSIGN_AUTH_SERVER`
    - `DOCUSIGN_REDIRECT_URI` (update to your Vercel URL)
 3. Deploy the application
-4. Update DocuSign app redirect URIs to include your Vercel URL
+4. Update Docusign app redirect URIs to include your Vercel URL

 #### Environment Variables for Production